-2 Integrate Wage Gain How can we use wage data for strategic All ongoing

-Priority Topic Questions Lead(s) Completed Data Into Banner planning at the college level?
+2 Integrate Wage Gain How can we use wage data for strategic All ongoing Data Into Banner planning at the college level?
 Program level?

 Wage data will be added to the metrics being tracked by the Institutional Effectiveness Committee (IEC) for the College's Strategic Plan.
 On a yearly basis, this data will be reviewed, evaluated against a goal, and action taken accordingly